Kara Mahmud Pasha: First War with the Montenegrins and Venetians

-Third War with the Pashalik of Berat
+Second War with the Pashalik of Berat

 Following the assault on Montenegro, Mahmud shifted his focus to the south, where two Albanian pashas, Kurd Ahmed Pasha and Suleiman Pasha of Elbasan, were causing trouble.
 The conflict between them was ignited in March 1785 when Mahmud arrested two Venetian captains of the Ivanovich-Dabinovich company for violating the ronda system and importing wheat, which resulted in a punishment by the governor of Shkodra.
 As a partner in the company, Kurd Ahmed Pasha responded by closing the ports under his authority to the Dulcignote fleet, openly challenging Mahmud.
 Meanwhile, the disrespectful treatment of Mahmud's sister by the pasha of Elbasan added fuel to the fire.
 Mahmud had initially postponed dealing with these issues due to the Montenegro campaign but immediately started planning an attack on the two pashas upon his return.

 Under Mahmud's influence, a separatist faction was formed in Berat to weaken the district from within before attacking it from outside.
 Mahmud also negotiated with Ali Pasha of Tepelena, a new provincial notable who planned to take charge of the strategic district of Ioannina if Kurd Pasha did not interfere.
 The governor of Shkodra received another decree of forgiveness, and he and his brother were pardoned on the condition that they not interfere with the appointments in Podgorica and Işbuzi.

 Mahmud consolidated his power in Ottoman Albania and spread his influence beyond the Paşalık of Shkodra by creating alliances with the Bosnian pashas of Hercegowina and in southern Albania with Ali Pasha of Tepelena.
 Ahmet Kurt Pasha mobilized about fifteen thousand troops inside the city of Berat, aware of the risky situation.
 The Bushatlis dispatched the army to Southern Albania and Mahmud decided to neutralize Ahmet Kurt Pasha and his allies, by attacking them from all sides.
 Mahmud successfully besieged Peqin and attacked Elbasan, defeating Suleiman Pasha.
 Mahmud then restored order in the region and directed his forces to Berat, where he surrounded the Ahmet Kurt Pasha in his castle.

 The Bushatlis divided the army into two parts, with one army moving towards Myzeqe, while Mahmud neutralized the notables of Korça and then joined Ali Pasha of Tepelena, who was attacking the Pashalik of Berat from the southeast.
 Ahmet Kurt Pasha then managed to break the siege and decided to help his ally in Peqin.
 However, Mahmud reached the army of Ahmet Kurt Pasha before his arrival in Peqin and dealt him a decisive blow in battle, destroying the entire Army of Ahmet Kurt Pasha.
 The southern Military Campaign was huge success for Mahmud, who conquered most of the Pashalik of Berat and massively expanded his realm, leaving only Berat in the Hands of Ahmet Kurt Pasha.

 First War with the Ottomans

-In 1787, an Ottoman army was send to subdue Kara Mahmud, the Ottoman Army also laid siege to the Rozafa Castle for three months, but had to retreat, after Kara Mahmd threatened to switch his allegiance to Austria-Hungary, and thus received a imperial pardon.
+In 1787, an Ottoman army was sent to subdue Kara Mahmud, the Ottoman Army also laid siege to the Rozafa Castle for three months, but had to retreat, after Kara Mahmud threatened to switch his allegiance to Austria-Hungary, and thus received an imperial pardon.